Find Cheap Auto Insurance Quotes in Your Area

 Some credit cards come with a benefit called a collision damage waiver (CDW) or loss damage waiver (LDW).
 When you rent a car from a car rental agency using that credit card, you receive a certain amount of loss damage protection.

-Whether these benefits will apply to a Zipcar depends on the terms of the credit card agreement.
+Whether these benefits apply to a Zipcar depends on the terms of the credit card agreement.
 It's essential that you check directly with your provider to confirm that Zipcar rentals are covered; don't assume that you are protected.

 Additionally, keep in mind that credit card car rental benefits often have specific details that vary by policy, and they don't work the same way as a typical car insurance policy.
 For example, many have a limit on the length of rental, and some may not even cover every type of vehicle.
 Read the terms of your insurance policy or credit card benefits guide carefully to ensure you're adequately protected.